ConnectedLib/connectedlib10/modules/partnerships/section-3-4.md

 <ul>
  <li>Brainstorm.
 Think of five ideas that you and your library can use in establishing, sustaining, or improving your relationship with local schools.
 Use the related readings, including <a href="http://www.ala.org/alsc/schoolplcoop" target="_blank">this list of school and public library cooperative activities</a> from the Association for Library Service to Children (ALSC), for inspiration.
 Write a few sentences for each idea, describing the concept and how your library might implement it.</li>

-<li>Reach out to someone at the PTA.
-You can reach out to parent-teacher associations as well.
+<li>Reach out to someone at a parent-teacher association.
 They may be planning events the library can participate in, or have other ideas about how the library and the school can work together.
 And crucially, they may have more spare time than school employees.</li>

 <li>Develop a way to stay in touch with teachers.
 Keeping teachers abreast of the latest library resources and programs for youth through a newsletter or email can help remind them to stay in touch with you about upcoming lessons and assignments.</li>